anjackson/anjackson.github.io/_drafts/building-tools-to-archive-the-modern-web.md

 [![BBC News - wider but with missing images]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/bbc-news-improved.png )]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/bbc-news-improved.png)

-To really solve these issues, we need to capture the resources precisely as the web browser received them, rather than downloading them once from and then passing the URLs to Heritrix to be downloaded again.
+To really solve these issues, we need to capture the resources precisely as the embedded web browser received them, rather than downloading them once from and then passing the URLs to Heritrix to be downloaded again.
 We also need to be able to run more pages through browser engines, which means we need to find a way of making Heritrix itself more modular and scaleable.

 To summarise, out of that big list of "future challenges" from 2012, the most critical ones we are facing right now are:

 - Rich, streamed media
-    - *Can often by captured, but tools are not integrated and storage and playback are problematic*
+    - *Can often by captured, but tools are not integrated and storage and playback are problematic and unstandardised*
 - Incremental display mechanisms
     - *Especially multi-platform 'responsive design'*
     - *The ```srcset``` attribute is still not supported by Heritrix3 out-of-the-box*